 Your brand, company name or logo should be more visible than 3M’s.
-To make sure of this, show your company’s logo at least 2 times the M-height of the 3M logo, and ideally 3 or 4 times the M-height.
-Usually, your logo should be 2 times the height of the 3M authorized relationship artwork, as shown in the example below.
+To make sure of this, show your company’s logo at least 2 times the size of the 3M logo (by overall area or visual weight).

 Always clarify your relationship to 3M when you use the 3M logo.
 The text that describes this relationship should appear stacked underneath the 3M logo, as shown in the artwork below.
 (Retailers are exempt from this requirement).

 Set the descriptive text in 3M Circular Book, uppercase and lowercase.
 Show the descriptive text in black on white or light backgrounds and in white on dark backgrounds.
 Use 3M Red for the 3M logo whenever possible.
 Use black for the 3M logo only when one-color reproduction in required.